 Among the government’s efforts to address the challenges of deforestation was to set up a special assessment committee to look into the state of forests in the country, and make a number of recommendations, including reallocating some forest areas for human settlements.

-The Acting District Executive Director of Urambo District Council told this paper that Ulyankhulu Forest is among areas that have been allocated for human activities.
+The Acting District Executive Director of Urambo District Council told this paper that Ulyankhulu forest is among areas that have been allocated for human activities.

-“We have received a note from the government to allow the villages to remain in their settlements, but is not the official way of communicating such matters. ...
+“We have received a note from the government to allow the villages to remain in their settlements, but is not the official way of communicvating such matters. ...
 So this is what I can say for now,” Magesa said.

 Meanwhile, some local communities living in Ulyankhulu do not know that the respective area was set aside as a forest reserve.
-The Chairman of Igunguli Village, which is within the forest reserve, Lucas Lala, says the households with about 6,545 people had no idea that they were living in a prohibited area.
+The Chairman of Igunguli village, which is within the forest reserve, Lucas Lala, says the households with about 6,545 people had no idea that they were living in a prohibited area.

-He says that despite the large area being taken over for settlement, agriculture and pastoralism, there were still chunks of miombo forests.
-This was, however, countered by forest authorities.
+He says that despite the large area being taken over for settlement, agriculture and pastoralism, there were still chunks of miombo forests. this was however countered by forest authorities.

-Mbeshi argued that after the migrants entered the Ulyankhulu rainforest, they took over the land and started a big conflict with District Council officials.
+Mbeshi argued that after the migrants entered the Ulyankhulu rainforest, they took over the land and started a big conflict with district council officials.

 “We have tried to save the Ulyankhulu rainforest from disappearing and eventually causing desertification in its wake, but migrants had already invaded and settled in the forest,” he says.

 The committee comprised delegates from Kangeme, Itebulanda and Utenge villages.
-However, in due course participation of the District Council and police in the patrols was withdrawn due to budget shortfalls, among other factors.
+However in due course participation of the district council and police in the patrols was withdrawn due to budget shortfalls, among other factors.